American Road Race of Champions (FB and FC classes)

 - Chevron B15b (Steve Mandy): Dr Steve Mandy drove a yellow-and-red #21 Chevron B15b in SCCA Formula B in 1971, 1972, 1973 and 1974.
 He was a member of Florida Region at this time, but working at a USAF base at Biloxi, Mississippi.
 Subsequent history unknown.

 - Chevron B17 [17.70.04] (Ron Cohn): New to New Zealander Bert Hawthorne and raced in British F3 using Holbay engines.
 Hawthorne wrecked the car in late May, and after trying a couple of other cars, settled on the new Tui F3 car.
 The Chevron was repaired at the factory and sold via Fred Opert to Ron Cohn (Modena, NY) to be used in SCCA Formula C in 1971.
 It was later sold to Bill Anspach (Palm Beach Gardens, FL) and won the FC class at the 1974 Run-Offs.
 Later to Sandy Brandt and still racing in FC in 1977.
-To Ric Capone, and advertised by him in October 1978.
+To Ric Capone (Riviera Beach, FL) for FC in 1978, qualifying for the Runoffs, and advertised by him in October 1978.
 Subsequent history unknown.
 In 2017, a car with this claimed history was acquired from Ed Lamantia at Huffaker Engineering in the US by a customer of Damon Milnes in the UK.

 - Brabham BT29 (Steve Louden): Larry Harley (Dallas, TX) bought a Brabham BT29 for the 1970 season, using it in the Southwest Division FB title race - where he finished just a single point behind winner Roy Maze - and in a couple of Pro events.
 After finishing ninth in the Run-Offs, the car passed to Steve Louden (also Dallas) who raced it in 1971 and 1972, winning the SWDiv title in 1971 and tying in 1972.